 Colombia has a few good budget airlines to choose from: EasyFly, VivaColombia and Avianca.
 The first two are notoriously unpredictable and flight delays are not uncommon.
 Avianca is a better bet for reliability.
 But, if you have to cancel or change your flight with Avianca, good luck.
 In our experience, their customer service isn’t great.

 Forget what you see on TV or what you hear from your friends and family.
 The drug cartel and violence in Colombia is a thing of the past.

 These days, the infamously dangerous city of Medellín has cleaned up its act and is becoming a hotspot for expats and digital nomads.
 There is an incredible metro line running through the city – the only one in all of Colombia – and a metro cable (gondola) connecting the outlying comunas with the “core” of the city.

 There are so many things to do in Medellin, and surprisingly, riding metro cable is one thing you don’t want to miss on your trip to Colombia.

 Bogotá has some issues still, but for the most part, people who visit the capital city do so without any problems (ourselves included).

-The towns and villages and coastal places are very safe.
+The towns and villages and coastal places in Colombia are very safe.